Virtual Classes of Representation Varieties of Upper Triangular Matrices via Topological Quantum Field Theories: Introduction

 from the category of bordisms to the category of $R$-modules for some commutative ring $R$.
-In particular, any closed manifold $X$ can be seen as a bordism $X : \varnothing \to \varnothing$, so we obtain an $R$-module map $Z(X) : R \to R$, since $Z(\varnothing) = R$ by monoidality.
+In particular, any closed manifold $X$ can be seen as a bordism $X \colon \varnothing \to \varnothing$, so we obtain an $R$-module map $Z(X)\colon R \to R$, since $Z(\varnothing) = R$ by monoidality.
 As a consequence, any closed manifod $X$ has an associated invariant $Z(X)(1) \in R$.
-In \cite{arXiv170905724}, González-Prieto, Logares and Muñoz construct a TQFT with $R = \K(\Var_\CC)$ such that the associated invariant for a closed manifold $X$ is the class of $\mathfrak{X}_G(X)$.
+In~\cite{arXiv170905724}, Gonz\'alez-Prieto, Logares and Mu\~noz construct a lax monoidal TQFT with $R = \K(\Var_\CC)$ such that the associated invariant for a closed manifold $X$ is the virtual class of the representation variety $\mathfrak{X}_G(X)$.
 Then, a closed surface $X = \Sigma_g$ of genus $g$ can be considered as a composition of bordisms

-so computing the TQFT for these smaller bordisms will yield the class of $\mathfrak{X}_G(\Sigma_g)$ for all $g$.
-This method was used in \cite{arXiv181009714} and \cite{arXiv190605222} to compute the class of the (parabolic) $\SL_2(\CC)$-character variety in $\K(\Var_\CC)$.
-A clear advantage of this method is that it not only computes the $E$-polynomial, but it keeps track of the virtual classes in the Grothendieck ring.
+so that computing the TQFT for these smaller bordisms will yield the virtual class of $\mathfrak{X}_G(\Sigma_g)$ for all $g$.
+This method was used in \cite{arXiv181009714} and \cite{arXiv190605222} to compute the virtual class of the (parabolic) $\SL_2(\CC)$-character variety in $\K(\Var_\CC)$.
+A clear advantage of this method is that it not only computes the $E$-polynomial of the representation variety, but more generally, its class in the Grothendieck ring of varieties.

-\subsection{Main Results}
+\subsection{Main results}